fdervisi/IaC-overview/README.md

 2. **Class-Based Definitions:** The code uses classes like `MyAwsStack` and `MyAzureStack` to define infrastructure for AWS and Azure, respectively.
 Each class encapsulates the logic for provisioning specific cloud resources, promoting a modular approach.
 3. **App Synthesis:** The CDK uses the `App` construct to combine multiple infrastructure stacks and generate the corresponding HCL code.

 ## Conclusion

 The Terraform CDK offers a fresh perspective on defining cloud infrastructure.
 While it might not replace HCL for all use cases, it provides an alternative for those who prefer a more programmatic approach to infrastructure as code.
 Whether you're a seasoned developer or an infrastructure specialist, understanding the strengths and use cases for both HCL and the Terraform CDK can help in selecting the right tool for the job.

+It's important to note that the provided CDK example is a basic representation and doesn't employ programming best practices.
+Many of the values are hardcoded, similar to our initial flat hardcoded example in Terraform HCL.
+If there's interest, I can also delve into a more comprehensive guide on best practices with Terraform CDK, ensuring that you're equipped to craft efficient, scalable, and maintainable infrastructure code.